How to Make a Round Robin Bet in Arizona

 The continued offensive surge in the NHL, along with the always-pesky empty-net goals at the end of games, means so much intrigue for round robins as far as bettors are concerned.
 The 82-game schedule means chances every night to place and make money on a round robin bet.
 Whether it's moneyline bets, spread bets, or totals that make up your round robin bet, end-of-game action means plenty of suspense and entertainment.
 It's tough to beat those final few seconds of an NHL bet, especially when it's part of a round robin.

-Differences Between Round Robin Betting and Parlay Betting
+Round Robin vs. Parlay Betting

 There are certainly similarities between round robin betting and parlay betting, but you should know the difference before placing a bet on either.
 A parlay is a group (more than one) of single bets combined to make one bet with longer odds for a potentially higher payout.
 All legs of a parlay must be successful (or push) for it to payout.
 That's where the differences between a parlay bet and a round-robin wager come into play.
 A round robin bet is also a group of single bets, but they are broken out into a certain number of three or more mini-parlays that only require those certain combinations to be successful.